roshni-b/Light-Automation/README.md

 # Arduino based motion-sensing light automation system
-### Objective: To simulate a lighting system which gets powered on detecting motion using a PIR sensor and an Arduino.
+### Objective: Simulating a lighting system which gets powered on detecting motion using a PIR sensor and an Arduino.

 ## Requirements:
 The following four components are going to be used in this project: